camillecoding/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-This project entailed working with SQL to evaluate employees who reached or were nearing retirement eligibility.
+This project involved using SQL to evaluate employees who reached or were nearing retirement eligibility, as determined only by the employee's birth date.
+Several text files were joined in a new table to reduce the extraneous information that wouldn't add to my analysis.
 My client aimed to use this information to future-proof the organization.
 Knowledge management and succession planning is a key component of ensuring that an organization can prepare for a present and future workforce.

 ## Overview ##